 Why is hepatitis B so dangerous?

 Hepatitis B is dangerous because it is a “silent infection,” which means it can infect people without them knowing it.
-Most people who are infected with hepatitis B are unaware of their infection and can unknowingly spread the virus to others through their infected blood and bodily fluids.
+Most people who are infected with hepatitis B are unaware of their infection for many years and can unknowingly spread the virus to others through direct contact with their infected blood and sexually.
+Please visit this page to learn more about hepatitis B transmission and how to protect your family.
 For those who become chronically infected, there is an increased risk of developing serious liver disease later in life.
-The virus can quietly and continuously attack the liver over many years without being detected.
+The virus can quietly and continuously attack the liver over many years without being detected because there are often few or no notable symptoms.
 The only way to confirm a hepatitis B infection is through a blood test.
+Visit this page and learn more about testing for hepatitis B.

 Find more Frequently Asked Questions here.